 We read in this week's Torah portion about the death of Aaron's two eldest sons, Nadab and Abihu.
 They offered to God, "alien fire, which God had not enjoined upon them..." and were themselves consumed by fire that "came forth from God."
 (Leviticus 10:1-2) Moses justifies God's actions, while Aaron, the spokesperson, remains silent.
 We do not know what this silence means.
 Was he unable to grieve?
 Was he trying to "be a man" and not show any emotion?
 Or was he in such a state of shock and denial that he could not find his voice?
 The Torah does not tell us.

 Moses instructs the younger sons of Aaron to take their brothers' places, and they immediately begin to carry out the duties of the priesthood.
 Business as usual resumes.
 Toward the end of chapter 10, however, a mistake is made.
 Because the brothers do not partake of the sin offering, which is their due, Moses rebukes them, and, by extension, their father, Aaron.
 It is only then that Aaron finds his voice.
 He tells his brother that he simply cannot carry on his work, showing joy at this time of loss.
 Moses, the text tells us, is pleased.
 Why?
 Most of our sages say it is because Aaron corrected his brother on a complicated legal matter.
 But I think not.
 We live in a time of death denial.
 We would like death (and aging, physical decay, and suffering) to just go away.
-How many times have I met with a family after the loss of a significant other and asked how mom/dad was doing only to be told, "She/he is fine.
-The doctor gave her/him something so she/he would not be so upset."
+How many times have I met with a family after the loss of a significant other and asked how their parent was doing only to be told, "They're fine.
+The doctor gave them something so they would not be so upset."

 Death is upsetting, bringing loved ones pain and a sense of loss no matter at what age the deceased died.
 It tells us we must do without.
 It changes the dynamics of our family network.
 It stops us in our tracks.
 Can we spare a week for one who loved us our whole lives?
 Can we alter our lives a little for thirty days to demonstrate that we are mourners, fragile and not fully ourselves?
 Can we wear a torn black ribbon to remind ourselves and those around us that we are wounded, even scarred, by our loss?
 Or do we keep it all in, put on a happy face, and get back to work as if nothing has happened?